Enrollment info for 2018-2019 is available. For enrollment timelines and step-by-step directions, link here!

 Our commitment to utilize current researched-based programs and teaching strategies allows our staff to provide state of the art instruction and project- based learning opportunities.
 Our leveled and differentiated English Language Arts instruction is enhanced by our Read 180 program and our school-wide reading program, Accelerated Reader.
-We are also able to provide an after-school tutoring program which focuses on reading comprehension and includes a musical theater experience.
-Our Mathematics instruction is augmented by our ST Math Program, and students visit one of our two computer labs at least three times per week for 45 minute sessions.
+Our Mathematics instruction is augmented by our ST Math Program, and students visit one of our two computer labs at least three times per week for 30-45 minute sessions.
 All classrooms have computers and access to chrome books.
 As a legacy school, we have partnered with the Los Alamitos Army Base to annually provide our 5th grade students with a one week, free, STEM.
 (Science, Technology, Engineering and Math) experience.

 Our Positive Behavior, Intervention, and Support Program (P.B.I.S.) is practiced school-wide and encourages our students to make positive choices and meaningful contributions while providing a framework for a structured progressive discipline program.
 Our staff believes in “Catching Students Being Good," so we have developed programs to celebrate this.
 Children can earn “Super You’s” and these tickets can be redeemed at the student store which is run by our 4th and 5th Grade Kid Council, or they may earn a Proud Board Ticket for lunch with the principal.
 Students focus on monthly character traits which promote; honesty, self-discipline, compassion, cooperation, respect, generosity, friendship, acceptance and perseverance.
-Our diverse population of 440 Kindergarten through fifth grade students are embraced by our staff, and cultural differences are acknowledged and celebrated.
+Our diverse population of 440 Transitional Kindergarten through fifth grade students are embraced by our staff, and cultural differences are acknowledged and celebrated.
 Our community partnerships with the Huntington Beach Kiwanis Club and the Huntington Beach Optimist Clubs bring enrichment opportunities to our students.
 Children are also encouraged to participate in community outreach programs such as Bunny’s Kids to help families in need, and Orange County homeless shelters.